Teaching Transformers Causal Reasoning through Axiomatic Training: Axiomatic Training for D-Separation Rule

 \subsection{Training Dataset and Setup}

-We follow a similar strategy to generate the training dataset as we did for the transitivity axioms.
-The training dataset consists of graphs with lengths from $[3,6]$ with branching factor in range $[0.6,0.8]$ and uses the same premises from the \tstwo training set as we did for transitivity axiom (see Sec~\ref{sec:pretrain_data}).
-Given a premise, we create the hypotheses as follows: First, select all pairs of nodes in the graphs $(x_1,x_2)$, then select the conditioning set $\mathcal{C}$ from the remaining sets of nodes of size up to 5 nodes at a time.
-The ground truth labels denote whether $x_1$ and $x_2$ are d-separated given conditioning set $\mathcal{C}$ for the given causal graph in the premise.
-From this exhaustive set of hypotheses, we randomly subsample 175k examples.
+We follow a similar strategy to generate the training dataset as for the transitivity axiom.
+The training dataset consists of graphs with nodes from $[3,6]$ with branching factor in range $[0.6,0.8]$ and uses the same premises from the \tstwo training set (see Sec~\ref{sec:pretrain_data}).
+Given a causal graph \textit{premise}, we create the hypotheses as follows: First, select all pairs of nodes $(x_1,x_2)$ in the graph, then select the conditioning set $\mathcal{C}$ from the remaining sets of nodes of size up to 5 nodes.
+The ground truth labels denote whether $x_1$ and $x_2$ are d-separated given the conditioning set $\mathcal{C}$.
+From this exhaustive set of hypotheses, we randomly subsample 175k instances.